geoffmcl/compressW/README.md

 Compression, based on the LZW compression algorithm.
 ----------------------------------------------------

-This is my Windows port of the 1985 Revison 4.0 of the 'compress' application, now bumped to Revision 4.1.
+This is my Windows port of the 1985 Revison 4.0 of the **compress** application, now bumped to Revision 4.1.

 The first step was to add a CMakeLists.txt to do the building.
 This should allow